 In a world where inventiveness is a critical differentiator, Capgemini Invent offers a unique solution for digital operators, designed to improve our clients’ ability to innovate.
 Our Telco experts help Telco Operators design market-facing products and services, and new businenss models that support such initiatives.

-To access the full observatory or to learn more about our Telco offerings, connect with one of our experts or explore our Inventive Telecoms page.
+To access the full observatory please fill the form below and to learn more about our Telco offerings, connect with one of our experts or explore our Inventive Telecoms page.

 Capgemini Digital Operator observatory aims to share innovative digital B2C telco initiatives happening around the world.
 It has been achieved in partnership with Salesforce & Vlocity.

 James Haycock – General Manager, Idean, part of Capgemini Invent

 Jean-Marie Pierron – Chief Digital Transformation Officer at Vlocity

 For more details please contact Fredrik Gunnarsson, Vice President, Capgemini Invent, or fill the form below to receive a full copy of the Operator Observatory.